First steps

 You can send the event data related to the interaction of users with your Yespo widgets to your Google Analytics (GA) account.

 Yespo supports the Universal Analytics and Google Analytics 4 scripts for tracking events on your website.
-You have to install the script, using one of the following methods:

 Important